Rockdale County DUI Guide

 • Phone Calls: You have the right to make a reasonable number of phone calls.
 Use this opportunity to contact a family member, friend, or, most importantly, a DUI attorney.
 It's best to have legal representation as soon as possible.

 • Bail: Bail is a monetary amount set by the court to ensure your appearance at future court dates.
-Bail amounts can vary depending on the severity of the charges, your criminal history, and other factors.
-In Rockdale County, typical bail amounts for a first-time DUI offense often range from .
-You can either pay the full bail amount in cash, use a property bond, or work with a bail bondsman who will charge a percentage of the bail amount (usually 10-15%) to post the bond for you.
+Typical bail amounts can vary considerably.
+Contacting a bail bondsman is the best way to get information on your specific situation.
+You can either pay the full bail amount in cash, use a property bond, or work with a licensed bail bondsman who will charge a percentage of the bail amount (usually 10-15%) to post the bond for you.

 Critical Deadlines